Replit vs Base44: The complete comparison guide

 Replit

-Replit operates entirely online, letting coders build apps directly in the browser without setup or installs.
+Replit operates entirely online, which lets coders build apps directly in the browser without setup or installs.
+It includes Design Mode for visual interface creation and Fast Mode for accelerated development workflows.

-- Multi-language support enabling full-stack workflows from frontend to backend.
+- Multi-language support for full-stack workflows from frontend to backend

 This cloud setup simplifies onboarding for startups and educators while still meeting enterprise needs through secure sessions and managed SSO.
 Every workspace is instantly ready for writing code, reviewing changes, and running web apps simultaneously.